monochandan/Text-CheckWorthy-Classification/README.md

 - Integration of diverse base models (e.g., XGBoost, Logistic Regression, Decision Tree, Random Forest, Ada Boost, Gradient Boosting, Light GBM, KNN)
 - Final meta-learner trained on base model predictions Achieved improved F1 scores compared to traditional ensemble methods (e.g., VotingClassifier).

-With the rapid rise of online misinformation, it's increasingly important to prioritize which claims are worth fact-checking.
-Check-worthiness estimation tackles this by classifying whether a statement like a tweet or debate quote-merits verification.
-However, challenges such as subjectivity, data imbalance, and linguistic ambiguity make this task difficult.

-While recent benchmarks like CheckThat!
-Lab at CLEF 2024 have seen dominance from transformer-based and LLM-based models (e.g., RoBERTa, GPT-4, LLaMA2), these often demand high computational resources.
-Whether using transformer-based models or traditional machine learning approaches, my focus was on efficiently addressing this problem in a trustworthy manner, while keeping in mind the variety and complexity of textual data.
-This project explores different approachs of ensemble-based traditional ML models, supported by resampling techniques, can remain competitive.
-I have conduct  experiment with [QLoRA](https://arxiv.org/abs/2305.14314) for memory-efficient fine-tuning of large models, offering a practical alternative to resource-heavy approaches.

 ## Used LLM models till now: